SMAC/corelib/docs/concepts/message-flow.rst

 * **Implementation targeting**

   The message is sent to all modules of a specific implementation.
-E.g. all Analyze modules which are capable of analyze .ppt files.
+E.g. all Analyze modules which are capable to analyze .ppt files.

 * **Instance targeting**